 CST will consider all such applications and if the year group applied for has a place available, a place will be offered.
-Parents/carers will be notified in writing of the outcome of their in year application and have a right of appeal to an independent appeal panel if a place is refused.
+Parents/carers will be notified in writing within 10 working days of the outcome of their in-year application and have a right of appeal to an independent appeal panel if a place is refused.